Materials, cuts and sizes: choosing the right kimono

 Durability and maintenance

-Image showing the natural material of a bright green cotton kimono, demonstrating the elegance of each piece made from natural fiber materials.
+Image showing the natural material of a bright green cotton kimono, testifying to the elegance of each piece made from natural fiber materials.

 A piece made to last

-The Atelier Sarita kimono is designed to stand the test of time.
-Every detail counts: high-end couture finishes and meticulous reinforcements at sensitive points like the shoulders and side seams ensure remarkable durability.
+The Atelier Sarita kimono is designed to last.
+Every detail counts: high-end tailoring finishes and meticulous reinforcements at critical points such as the shoulders and side seams ensure remarkable durability.

-Handcrafted in our Parisian workshop, it is the result of expertise that respects traditional sewing techniques, ensuring impeccable quality and resistance to everyday wear and tear.
+Made by hand in our Parisian workshop, it is the result of expertise respecting traditional sewing techniques, ensuring impeccable quality and resistance to everyday wear and tear.

 The kimono according to Atelier Sarita: a Parisian couture manifesto

-To preserve the beauty and shape of your kimono, a few simple steps are enough:
+To preserve the beauty and appearance of your kimono, a few simple steps are all it takes:

-Hand wash in cold water with mild soap.
-Machine washing is possible only on a delicate cycle but is not recommended.
+Wash it by hand in cold water with a mild soap.
+Machine washing is possible only on a delicate cycle, but it is not recommended.

-Light ironing if necessary, adapting the temperature to the type of fabric.
+Light ironing if necessary, adjusting the temperature to the type of fabric.

 Choosing an Atelier Sarita kimono means choosing a garment designed to last, adapt, and evolve with you.
-Thanks to carefully selected materials, studied cuts, and a flexible one-size-fits-all approach, each kimono becomes an elegant, comfortable, and timeless companion.
-More than just an item of clothing, it's a piece that complements your everyday style, without compromise.
+Thanks to carefully selected materials, thoughtful cuts, and a flexible one-size-fits-all approach, each kimono becomes an elegant, comfortable, and timeless companion.
+More than just a garment, it's a piece that complements your style every day, without compromise.

 Discover your next kimono here